 Housatonic Community College maintains campus facilities in a manner that minimizes hazardous and unsafe conditions.
 The parking garage and pathways around the campus are illuminated.
 Areas that are revealed as problematic have security surveys conducted of them.
 Administrators from the Dean of Administration's Office, Facilities and other concerned areas review these results.
-These surveys examine security issues such as landscaping, locks, alarms, lighting and communications.
-Additionally, during the academic year, the Directors of Facilities, Department of Public Safety and Maintenance meet regularly to discuss issues of pressing concern.
+These surveys examine security issues such as landscaping, locks, alarms, lighting, and communications.
+Additionally, during the academic year, the Associate Dean of Campus Operations, meets regularly with the supervisors of the Department of Public Safety and Building Maintenance to discuss issues of pressing concern.